pintu544/Recipe-Finder-Application/README.md

 ## Deployment

-Recipe-Finder-Application is deployed and can be accessed at [[Love Food](https://bymj.short.gy/NRoM62)].
+Recipe-Finder-Application is deployed and can be accessed at [[Recipe-Finder-Application](https://bymj.short.gy/NRoM62)].

 ## Running the Application Locally